Abrinnisha6/Ex-7-AAI/README.md

     - Calculate the frequency of each word in the preprocessed text.
     - Calculate a score for each sentence based on the sum of word frequencies.
-    - Select the top N sentences with the highest scores to form the summary.<br>
+    - Select the top N sentences with the highest scores to form the summary.

 ### Step 5 : Construct the main program to read the paragraph  and perform text summarization

-      - Generate and print the original text.<br>
+      - Generate and print the original text.
-      - Generate and print the text summary using the  Text Summarization function<br>
+      - Generate and print the text summary using the  Text Summarization function.

 ## Program :
 ```